MicrosoftDocs/mesh-docs/mesh/events-guide/produce-event.md

 After you've created your event, customized it, and added content to the control panel, it's time to join and produce your event.

 > [!TIP]
-> **Ensure that you've [customized your event](customize-event.md) properly** (added custom content or artifacts to your environment, added it to the control panel, and saved) before producing your event.
+> **Ensure that you've [customized your event](customize-event.md) properly** (added custom content or objects to your environment, added it to the control panel, and saved) before producing your event.

 1. Open the Mesh app directly or use the link your calendar invite to open the Mesh app.